Help! My Teenager Hates Me: What Parents Can Do (and Say) When Your Teen Hates You

 Sometimes no matter what you do, nothing appears to help.
 At Ashley Hudson Therapy, I help parents and teens heal broken communication and trust by coming together to talk about problems they may be having within their relationship.
 If you are in California and ready to start feeling better, schedule a complimentary consultation with me today.

 In addition, I offer parent coaching through an online parenting course.
 I help parents gain confidence and the skills to connect with their teenager and nurture a lifelong relationship with them.
-Check it out here and get on the waitlist!
+Check it out here: The Connected Parent!